williamhuang08/IRL-For-Games/README.md

 ## Models

 ### AIRL for eBooks with simulated data
 We begin by implementing Adversarial Inverse Reinforcement Learning (AIRL) to learn an underlying reward function in a hypothetical e-reading service environment.
-In essence, we build a true reward function and agent policy.
-Then, the agent is trained in the environment and trajectories are collected.
+In essence, we build a true reward function and Markov decision process (MDP) environment.
+Then, an agent policy is trained in the environment and trajectories are collected.
 Using these (state, action) pairs over the agent's trajectories, we evaluate whether the reward function is able to match "expert" behavior.

 #### 1. Model Design
-Let score = a * engagement_level + b * section_number, where A > 0, b > 0 and engagement_level and section_number are normalized to 1.
-Arbitrarily, we let A = 1 and B = 0.5.
+Let score = a * engagement_level + b * section_number, where a > 0, b > 0 and engagement_level and section_number are normalized to a number between 0 and 1.
+Arbitrarily, we let a = 1 and b = 0.5.

 As in typical inverse reinforcement learning environments, we define a true reward function r(s, a), which evaluates the reward a user gets if he takes action a for a given state **[section_number, engagement_level, time (# number of hours since last engagement), price]** to an action **[wait, read_without_payment, read_with_payment]**